 - Weakness in your arms or legs that you did not have before

 - New problems walking or keeping your balance

 - Fluid or blood dripping into your throat

 - Shortness of breath, chest pain, or are coughing up more mucus

 - Swelling around your wound or underneath your scalp that does not go away within 2 weeks or is getting worse

 - Side effects to a medicine.
 DO NOT stop taking a medicine without talking to your doctor first.

 Craniotomy - discharge; Surgery - brain - discharge; Neurosurgery - discharge; Craniectomy - discharge; Stereotactic craniotomy - discharge; Stereotactic brain biopsy - discharge; Endoscopic craniotomy - discharge

 Gasco J, Mohanty A, Hanbali F, Patterson JT.
-Neurosurgey.
+Neurosurgery.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.Sabiston Textbook of Surgery

-Updated by: Luc Jasmin, MD, PhD, Department of Neurosurgery at Cedars-Sinai Medical Center, Los Angeles, and Department of Anatomy at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Luc Jasmin, MD, PhD, Department of Surgery Providence Hospital, Medford, OR, Department of Neurosurgery at Cedars-Sinai Medical Center, Los Angeles, CA, and Department of Oral and Maxillofacial Surgery at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.